shauntneah/findmyhat/README.md

 - When the character gets the hat, output “Congrats, you found your hat!” and and the game ends

-- <span style = 'color:gold'>**We were allow to improvise without affecting assestment criteria.
+- <span style = 'color:gold'>**We were allow to improvise without affecting assessment criteria.
 As a result, I have slightly modified the prompt output messages to better align with the game's backdrop storyline ** </span>